Digital Learning for students and schools

-The Durham Museum’s digital learning program offers unique opportunities for learners of all ages.
-Taught by educators, these engaging and interactive classes follow National and State Social Studies Standards and are filled with primary sources featuring artifacts, videos and photographs along with pre- and post-visit activities.
+The Durham Museum’s award-winning digital learning program offers unique opportunities to learners of all ages.
+Taught by museum educators, these engaging and interactive classes following national and state Social Studies standards and feature artifacts, photographs, and a live look at the museum’s exhibitions and displays.

 All digital learning programs are provided at no cost thanks to our generous museum supporters and underwriters.
 You can help us continue making these opportunities possible by becoming a member or supporting our operating fund campaign today!